xulaus/xulaus.github.io/posts/ruby2wasm/2023-06-10-hello-world.md

----
-title: Ruby to WASM Compiler - Hello World
+# Ruby to WASM Compiler - Hello World
-layout: default.liquid
-is_draft: false
----
 I’ve been interested in exploring compilers and WebAssembly (WASM) for a while now.
 I figured that the best way to really understand how compilers and WASM work is to build one.

 This project won’t be a serious effort to create a production-ready compiler, so I'll be avoiding serious optimisations or hooking into LLVM.
 As I understand it, some WASM runtimes are capable of optimisation passes before running anyway.